DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 ***Dusk Elf Hovels.*** In order to discourage the players from exploring the Amber Temple too early (and because the players are strangers that he has only just met, with no evident qualifications that will help him achieve his goals), Kasimir Velikov no longer shares Patrina's dreams or his interest in the Amber Temple upon their first meeting.

-Kasimir will later lead the players to the Amber Temple in [[Arc U - The Amber Temple]] after the players learn of his interest in the temple at the conclusion of [[Arc Q - A Shining Beacon]].
+Kasimir will later lead the players to the Amber Temple in [[Arc S - A Sword of Sunlight]] after the players learn of his interest in the temple at the conclusion of [[Arc Q - A Shining Beacon]].
 For now, however, Kasimir's injuries from his most recent venture up Mount Ghakis have been shown to foreshadow his involvement in that future arc.

 The symbols on the signet ring have been added to provide the players with the solution to the puzzle door at the entrance to Van Richten's Tower.